mdornseif/pyGeoDb/README.rst

-PyGeoDb - an Interfact op OpenGeoDb
+PyGeoDb - an Interface to OpenGeoDb
 ===================================

-PyGeoDb is an Python Interface to OpenGeoDb_.
-It is all about Austrian, German and Swiss Postcodes and City location.
+PyGeoDb is an Python interface to OpenGeoDb_.
+It is all about Austrian, German and Swiss postcodes (ZIPs) and city locations.
 It requires Python 2.6.
-The rest of this documentation is in german Language.
+The rest of this documentation is in German language.
+Probably you can extend the system to US data by integrating US data as used in Ben Fry's zipdecode_.

 Die ist ein Python Interface zu OpenGeoDb.
 "Im Mittelpunkt des Projektes OpenGeoDB steht der Aufbau einer moeglichst vollstaendigen Datenbank mit